JiscPER/jper/docs/system/INSTALLATION-ADMINISTRATION.md

       "fields": { "type": "jperlog" }
     }

-then save and close the file and restart logstash forwarder
+then save and close the file and restart logstash forwarder:

 sudo service logstash-forwarder restart

+Repeat this process on any machine that you want to submit logs to the logstash server.

+NOTE: the IPs and logfile names shown in the above configs are correct at time of writing this documentation.
+However, of course, they can be augmented as necessary to suit any future installations.

-## STORE APPLICATION MACHINE(S)
+## STORE APPLICATION MACHINE

 clone store and put its supervisor script in place, then run it.